Уреди

 Import or export financial reporting row definitions

 You can import and export financial row definitions as RapidStart configuration packages.
 For example, configuration packages are useful for sharing information with other companies.
-The package is created in a .rapidstart file, which compresses the contents.
+The package is created in a RAPIDSTART file that compresses the contents.

 Note

-When you import financial reporting row definitions, existing records with the same names as those you are importing are replaced with the new definitions.
-The configuration package for a report definition won't overwrite any existing row or column definitions that are used in the report definition.
+When you import row definitions, the records replace existing records with the same names.
+It doesn't overwrite existing row or column definitions that the report definition uses.

 To import or export financial report row definitions, follow these steps: